-My work looks at the history of India’s small-scale industries in the period
+My work looks at the history of small-scale and unorganised industries in late

-1870-1947.
-It traces the transformation in the techniques and social organisation of
+traces the transformations in the technologies, nature of work, and social

 1st Supervisor: David Edgerton

 I am a second year PhD student, with an interest in social and political histories of science and technology.
 I am interested in the intersection of histories of STM and the history of production.
 I am particularly interested in the historical and sociological relationship between technology and work.

 In 2019, I was awarded the Hans Rausing (1+3) scholarship to pursue an MA in Modern History and a PhD at King’s College London.
 Before joining King’s, I graduated from Uppsala University in 2017 with an MSc in Theoretical Physics.
 I subsequently taught Physics at a high school in Mumbai.

 2020 – MA in Modern History Prize, for the highest cumulative score in the Modern History MA program.